 The department participates in most of the college’s interdisciplinary programs, directs a required clinical clerkship in family medicine, and offers a variety of electives including Sports Medicine, Geriatrics, Hospice and Palliative Medicine.
 The department provides leadership for many areas in the CHM curriculum including rural medicine, chronic pain, and virtual medicine.

 Students in department clerkships attend active family medicine practices that are dedicated to medical education.
 The practices are located at clinical sites in and around CHM campuses.

 The department is active in multiple family medicine residencies at community hospitals across the state.
 The Integrated Program (TIP) provides senior medical students an opportunity to work intensively with a College of Human Medicine affiliated family medicine residency program.
 Competitive scholarships are available to support TIP students.

-Departmental faculty are engaged in extramurally supported research focusing on primary care, prevention, self- care, geriatrics, complex medical disorders, and long-term care.
-In addition, the faculty is engaged in population health and environmental health research as well as health systems research, provider well-being, and telehealth.
-Support for research includes grants from the National Institutes of Health (NIH), Health Resources and Services Administration (HRSA), major foundations, and insurance carriers.
+Departmental faculty are engaged in extramurally supported research focusing on primary care, prevention, self- care, geriatrics, complex medical disorders, cannabis and chronic diseases, substance and use disorders, including opioids, and long-term care.
+In addition, the faculty is engaged in population health and environmental health research as well as health systems research, rural and primary care workforce research, provider well-being, and telehealth.
+Support for research includes grants from the National Institutes of Health (NIH), Health Resources and Services Administration (HRSA), Substance Abuse and Mental Health Services Administration (SAMHSA), major foundations, and insurance carriers.